-Buckwheat is used like a grain but technically it’s a fruit, as it’s the seed of a flowering plant that’s in the same family as rhubarb (Polygonaceae).
+Buckwheat is used like a grain but technically it is a fruit, as it is the seed of a flowering plant that is in the same family as rhubarb (Polygonaceae).
 Rich in complex carbohydrates, it is popular all over central Europe, and increasingly in London restaurants.
 Roasted buckwheat has a different texture to regular buckwheat, and has a much softer consistency once boiled.

 Buckwheat contains about double the oil of most cereals, which affects its shelf life, so once opened, keep it in an airtight container.

 - Use it anywhere you would use rice, barley or quinoa